The purpose of this database is to provide analytical tools that enable students to develop critical thinking skills.

 The collection includes reference files, activities and cases for each of these analytical tools:

 IMPORTANT: Analytical tools are not entered to this database as lesson plans.
-Tools come in the form of reference charts, continuums, and concept maps that outline terms and provide context.
-The guide version of the tool file will most often point to related cases.
+Tools come in the form of reference materials - charts, continuums, and concept maps - that outline terms and provide context.
+The guide version will most often point to related cases and activities.

 email@example.com | 213-740-7794